Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide

 1. How to propagate Scrambling Groundsel stem-tip cuttings in soil

-Take stem-tip cuttings of about 4-5 in. length from a healthy Scrambling Groundsel.
+Take stem-tip cuttings of about 4-5 inches from a healthy Scrambling Groundsel.
 Ensure that each cutting has 2-3 leaf nodes as this is where new growth will come from.

-Fill your rooting container with free-draining, rooting mix.
+Fill your rooting container with well-drained, rooting mix.
 Moisten the soil lightly.

 With a pencil or similar object make a hole in the moist rooting mix.